openresty/sregex/README.markdown

 This library is licensed under the BSD license.

-Copyright (C) 2012-2015, by Yichun "agentzh" Zhang (章亦春), CloudFlare Inc.
+Copyright (C) 2012-2017, by Yichun "agentzh" Zhang (章亦春), OpenResty Inc.

 Copyright (C) 2007-2009 Russ Cox, Google Inc. All rights reserved.